Dr. Jekyll Likes Them Hot

-Dr. Jekyll Likes Them Hot (Dottor Jekyll e gentile signora) is a 1979 Italian film directed by Steno.
+Dr. Jekyll Likes Them Hot (Dottor Jekyll e gentile signora) is a 1979 Italian film directed by Steno based in part on Robert Louis Stevenson's 1886 novella Strange Case of Dr. Jekyll & Mr. Hyde.

 Plot

 The evil genius Dr. Jekyll, director of the powerful multinational food company PANTAC which has flooded the world with a large number of pollutants and harmful products, accidentally drinks the "serum of good", turning into a good-natured and placid Mr. Hyde...